Introduce yourself as an author

 Note that you will need several tools installed on your system.
 In particular these are:

-The packages are named subversion and python-docutils on Debian and Fedora systems.
+The packages are named git and python-docutils on Debian and Fedora systems.

 Writing Documentation

 The documentation is included in the source distribution.
-Thus, most current documentation is available in Geany's SVN repository.
-To make sure you have the most recent version, check out the trunk tree of Geany as described on the SVN page and then cd geany/doc.
+Thus, most current documentation is available in Geany's Git repository.
+To make sure you have the most recent version, check out the master branch of Geany as described on the Git page and then cd geany/doc

 Edit geany.txt